MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ---
 # Query folding basics

-Whenever you apply transforms to source data in Power Query, it does its best to have as many as possible of these performed on the data source, rather than locally (on your machine or in the cloud service).
+Whenever you apply transforms to source data in Power Query, it does its best to have as many as possible of these transformations done on the data source, rather than locally (on your machine or in the cloud service).
 This is called *query folding*.
 All of the transforms you apply when working in Power Query are stored in a document (that can be viewed in the Advanced Editor) written in the [M language](https://docs.microsoft.com/powerquery-m/), and a subset of them are turned into the native query language (such as SQL and API calls) of your data source.

 Depending on how the query is structured, there could be three possible outcomes for this mechanism:
 * **Full query Folding**: When all of your query transformations get pushed back to the data source and no processing occurs locally by the Power Query engine.
 Instead you receive your desired output directly from the data source.
 * **Partial query Folding**: When only a few transformations in your query, and not all, can be pushed back to the data source.
-This means that a subset of your transformations are performed at your data source and the rest of your query transformations occur locally.
+This means that a subset of your transformations is done at your data source and the rest of your query transformations occur locally.
-* **No query folding**:  When the query contains transformations that can't be translated to the native query language of your data source, either because the transformations are not supported or the connector doesn't support query folding.
+* **No query folding**:  When the query contains transformations that can't be translated to the native query language of your data source, either because the transformations aren't supported or the connector doesn't support query folding.
 For this case, Power Query gets the raw data from your data source and works locally with the Power Query engine to achieve your desired output.

 >[!NOTE]
 >The Query folding mechanism is primarily available in connectors for structured data sources such as, but not limited to, [Microsoft SQL Server](Connectors/sqlserver.md) and [OData Feed](Connectors/odatafeed.md).